PraveenMalethia/mumble-vue/README.md

 ## About

-[Mumble](https://mumble.dev) is an open source project built with REACT by for developers.
+[Mumble](https://mumble.dev) is an open source project built with REACT for developers.
 <br/>
-This Repo is the Vue Version of Mumble
+This is the Vue Version of Mumble

+(A Mumble Clone built with vue.js)

 ## Build Setup